 - Any foods cooked at high temperatures such as frying, grilling and broiling generate carcinogenic chemicals which increase your risk of cancer and heart disease.

 - Emulsifiers such as sodium carboxymethyl cellulose, polysorbate 80, gum arabic, carrageenan, and arabinogalactan stress and disrupt your microbiome and immune system.
 Emerging research indicates it is best to minimize consumption.

 - Artificial sweeteners such as aspartame, sucralose and saccharin disrupt your microbiome and immune system which can lead to glucose intolerance, weight gain and disease.

-- 14 Healthy” Desserts Which Are Actually Bad for You.
+- 36 Worst Restaurant Desserts in America.
 Although not surprising as a food to avoid, you can make a big difference in your health by limiting desserts.
 Desserts look and taste great.
 Enjoy how pretty they are but appreciate them mostly as artwork.
 Limit consumption to ¼ the size of a deck of cards per day.
 Savor the first 1 or 2 bites, then stop.
 Realize that you rarely notice eating the rest, so break your habit of finishing them.
 If you must eat them, consider switching your timing and having desserts for breakfast so your body has time to burn off the energy during the day instead of converting it to fat while you sleep.
 Consider healthier ice cream options as well.